-Distance learning is crap.
-Having spent years being bombarded with warnings about excessive screen time and the physical and mental damage it does, thanks to COVID-19, we are now faced with nationwide school shutdowns and an unknown number of months of distance learning, aka the only option for kids to “learn.”
+Let’s get one thing straight, once and for all: Distance learning is crap.
+Didn’t we just spend years being bombarded with warnings about excessive screen time and the physical and mental damage it does?
+Well, now, thanks to COVID-19 we get to face nationwide school shutdowns and an unknown number of months of distance learning, aka the only option for kids to “learn.”
 If that’s what you can even call it.

 But even teachers are finding they don’t have the resources, expertise, or emotional wherewithal to successfully homeschool their own kids.
 For some kids, distance learning is literally impossible.
 And for kids with special needs like my son, who is autistic and nonverbal?
 Forget about it.
 Distance learning offers special needs kids precisely none of the things that are necessary to help them actually learn.

 Many of these kids have autism like my son, and/or sensory issues, visual/physical/auditory disabilities, or a myriad of other issues that make it impossible for them to sit and look at a screen all day — or even for a little bit.
 Often they require someone with them, helping them throughout their day, like an aid or a paraprofessional.
 They rely on routine, and predictability.
 Children who are used to getting services through their schools, such as specific therapies, are now only getting tele-therapy — which, again, relies on their ability to look at a computer screen for an extended period of time.

 My son was at school for four hours a day, five days a week.
 He was getting hours of physical therapy, speech therapy, and occupational therapy.
 Now, we get a 30-minute Zoom call once a week, during which his therapists make suggestions.
 Mostly this entails them saying “See if you can get him to [insert task here]” and asking if I have any questions.